AVSystem/developer-zone/docs/Demo_Projects/Edge_Impulse_demo.md

 # Edge Impulse & Thingy:91

 ## Introduction
-This example runs a motion recognition model built with Edge Impulse, and streams detection statistics to a LwM2M server.
+This example runs a motion recognition model built with <a href="https://www.edgeimpulse.com/" target="_blank">Edge Impulse</a>, and streams detection statistics to a LwM2M server.

-LwM2M Objects used:
+**LwM2M Objects used**:

 - Security: `/0`
 - Server: `/1`